solmarisol/Broqueza_Pidoc-FinalProject/README.md

 **Conclusion:**

-The findings of the ethical hacking assessment highlight several critical vulnerabilities and security weaknesses within XYZ Corporation's infrastructure and applications.
-By implementing the recommended remediation measures, XYZ Corporation can significantly enhance its security posture and mitigate the risk of cyber threats and data breaches.
+The findings of the ethical hacking assessment highlight several critical vulnerabilities and security weaknesses within Amazon Ecommerce Company infrastructure and applications.
+By implementing the recommended remediation measures, Amazon Eccommerce Company can significantly enhance its security posture and mitigate the risk of cyber threats and data breaches.